bibleexchange/courses/homiletics-2/en/3001_topical-sermon.md

 # Topical Outlines

+## Topical sermons are those in which the subject alone is derived from the text.

+The preacher is instrumental in the organization of the topical sermon.
+His topic is derived from the text, but how the topic is treated is determined by the preacher.

 ## How is the Topical Outline Different from the Textual Outline?

 ### Founded on the theme or topic of the text, rather than on the words of the text.